What are managed PostgreSQL solutions?

 General features include:

-• Fully managed PostgreSQL with automated backups, updates, and maintenance
+• Fully managed PostgreSQL instances: Handles maintenance, backups, and updates.

-• High availability through multi-zone data replication with automatic failover
+• High availability with failover: Uses multi-zone replication with automatic failover.

 Developer-oriented features include: